-Visible Transmittance (VT) calculates how much visible light passes through a window.
-VT includes the impact of the frame that doesn’t transmit any visible light.
+Visible Transmittance (VT) calculates how much light passes through a window.
+VT includes the impact of the frame that doesn’t transmit any light.
 VT is expressed as a numerical value between 0 and 1.
 Higher numbers mean more daylight gets through.

 MULTIPLE GLASS PANES

-Diagram showing different energy efficient window components.
+Diagram showing different energy-efficient window components.

 As mentioned above, gas between the glass panes gives your windows a huge efficiency boost.
 The gas is usually krypton or argon, which are denser than air for better insulation.
 These gases are odorless, colorless, non-toxic, and completely safe.